12 reasons iPhone won’t download apps

-AnyTrans for iOS is an all-in-one management platform for your iPhone.
-You can sync devices, save backups, migrate data, download online media, and, most importantly, get apps directly from the App Store.
+AnyTrans for iOS is an all-in-one content management tool for your Mac and iPhone.
+You can sync devices, save backups, migrate data,, and, most importantly, get apps directly from the App Store.
 AnyTrans uses a proprietary algorithm for downloading App Store apps, bypassing the wonder of why won’t my apps download.

 1. Check available storage

 The most frequent reason you’ll see the “Unable to Download App” error with no explanation is because your iPhone simply doesn’t have enough storage space available — not surprising given how many useful apps are out there!

 - Launch Settings

 - Go to General ➙ iPhone Storage

 - Take a look at how much space is used and how much is left.
 You can also follow some recommendations for freeing up more space, such as saving your photos to iCloud.

 Once you have enough space for a new app, try downloading it again.

 If your iPhone wont download apps when you’re out and about, it’s only because of the download limit imposed on LTE connections.
 Currently, you can’t download apps more than 200 MB over cellular networks — a restriction meant to save you from a hefty phone bill at the end of the month.
 Since lots of apps now exceed 200 MB, try downloading them when you get to the next available WiFi network.

 Similarly, make sure that your iPhone is currently not in Airplane Mode, which would prevent you from connecting to WiFi.
 Just swipe down from the top-right corner to open your Control Center and turn off the airplane icon.